 SAFECOM officials also will face a complex issue when they address public safety spectrum management and coordination.
-The National Telecommunications and Information Administration (NTIA) within the Department of Commerce is responsible for federal government spectrum use and the FCC is responsible for state, local, and other nonfederal spectrum use.
+NTIA is responsible for federal government spectrum use, and the FCC is responsible for state, local, and other nonfederal spectrum use.
 The National Governors' Guide to Emergency Management noted that extensive coordination will be required between the FCC and the NTIA to provide adequate spectrum and to enhance shared local, state, and federal communications.
-In September 2002, GAO reported that FCC and NTIA's efforts to manage their respective areas of responsibility were not guided by a national spectrum strategy and had not implemented longstanding congressional directives to conduct joint, national spectrum planning.13 The FCC and the NTIA generally agreed with our recommendation that they develop a strategy for establishing a clearly defined national spectrum plan and submit a report to the appropriate congressional committees.
+In September 2002, GAO reported that FCC and NTIA efforts to manage their respective areas of responsibility were not guided by a national spectrum strategy, and the agencies had not implemented long-standing congressional directives to conduct joint, national spectrum planning.
+The FCC and the NTIA generally agreed with our recommendation that they develop a strategy for establishing a clearly defined national spectrum plan and submit a report to the appropriate congressional committees.
 In a separate report, we also discussed several barriers to reforming spectrum management in the United States.
-4 On June 24, 2004, the Department of Commerce released two reports entitled
+On June 24, 2004, the Department of